Trane Technologies Named to Cl - GuruFocus.com

-Trane Technologies (NYSE:TT, Financial), a global climate innovator, has been recognized for corporate environmental transparency by the Climate+Disclosure+Project+%28CDP%29, securing a place on its+annual+%26lsquo%3BA+List.%26rsquo%3B
+SWORDS, IRELAND / ACCESSWIRE / December 13, 2022 / Trane Technologies (NYSE:TT, Financial), a global climate innovator, has been recognized for corporate environmental transparency by the Climate Disclosure Project (CDP), securing a place on its annual ‘A List.'

 Trane Technologies is one of 283 companies that achieved an ‘A' - out of the more than 15,000 companies scored.
 CDP's scoring process is based on the comprehensiveness of disclosure, awareness and management of environmental risks and demonstration of best practices associated with environmental leadership, such as setting ambitious and meaningful targets.